JuliaInv/ForwardHelmholtz.jl/README.md

 A package for defining and solving the Helmholtz equation using the shifted Laplacian multigrid solver.
 This is done using the geometric MG version in Multigrid.jl.

+Also available in this package is the solution for the Helmholtz equation for a point source, as described in the paper

+Eran Treister, Eldad Haber, A multigrid solver to the Helmholtz equation with a point source based on travel time and amplitude.

 # Requirements

-This package is intended to use with julia versions 0.4.x.
+This package is intended to use with julia versions 0.6.x.

 This package is an add-on for [`jInv`](https://github.com/JuliaInv/jInv.jl), which needs to be installed.